 Network breaches are costly – to intellectual property, brand reputation, consumer confidence, and an organization’s bottom line.
 And while it’s typically the big players splashed across the headlines, organizations of any size are at risk to this mounting threat.

-Some attackers are just in it for the chaos: an estimated one in ten targeted attack groups using malware to disrupt or destroy business operations, according to Symantec’s 2019 security report – and this has risen by 25% in the last year.
+Some attackers are just in it for the chaos: an estimated one in ten targeted attack groups using malware to disrupt or destroy business operations, according to Symantec’s recent security report – and this has risen by 25% in the last year.

 For small businesses just kicking off major IT transformations, simply getting the IT infrastructure up and running can feel overwhelming, not to mention finding the expertise to bolster the network and proactively control and plan for security management.